SebastianBocquet/pygtc/docs/_build/html/_sources/installation.txt

   python test_plotGTC.py

 In either case, there are 25 tests to run, and it should take between 20-30 seconds to run them all.
-If the first test fails, there is likely something wrong with your matplotlib install in general (or maybe something weird in your rcParams).
+If the first test fails, there may be something wrong with your matplotlib install in general (or maybe something weird in your rcParams).
+If you are missing pandas or scipy, a few tests will be skipped.
+If you get a ton of errors make sure you read the first paragraph in this section and you have all the prerequisites installed.
+If matplotlib can't find Arial and you recently installed it, delete your matplotlib font cache and try again.
+If errors persist, let us know at GitHub.

 Contribution and/or bug reports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~